kenneth-liao/kenneth-liao.github.io/_posts/2019-07-08-0004-racial-discrimination-jobs.md

 ---
-title: "Examining Race & Gender Discrimination in the US Job Market"
+title: "Race & Gender Discrimination in the US Job Market"
 date: 2019-07-10
 tags: [exploratory analysis, inferrential statistics, hypothesis testing]
 header:
   overlay_image: "/images/0004-racial-discrimination-jobs/banner.jpg"
   overlay_filter: 0.5
-  teaser: "/images/0004-racial-discrimination-jobs/banner.jpg"
+  teaser: "/images/0004-discrimination-jobs/banner.jpg"
-excerpt: "Using inferrential statistics to examine racial discrimination in the US Job Market"
+excerpt: "Applying inferrential statistics to examine racial discrimination in the US Job Market"
 mathjax: "true"
 # This sets the table of contents on the right of the page
 toc: true